FINNGEN/finemapping-pipeline/README.md

 - expectedvalue: expectation (average) of the number of signals

 #### PHENOTYPE.FINEMAP.snp.bgz
-Summary statistics of variants and in to what credible set they may belong to.
+Summary statistics of variants and into what credible set they may belong to.

 Columns:
 - trait: phenotype
-- region: region for which the fine-mapping was ran.
+- region: region for which the fine-mapping was run.
 - v: variant
 - index: running index
 - rsid: variant id